 Lulu Escapes Meets Swedish Travel Blogger: Christine

-Christine travels the world with her boyfriend Alex and documents all of her amazing travel experiences on her blog Alien Chris.
+Christine travels the world with her boyfriend Alex and documents all of her amazing travel experiences on her blog Christine Abroad.
 She loves to explore wild destinations, try local foods, learn about different cultures and, most importantly, she is passionate about animals and wants to stop animal cruelty.
 A few years ago, she decided to follow her dreams so she left Stockholm to discover the world and, since then, she has been to over 40 countries.

 What has been you most amazing travel experience to date?